 - For cough: 25 grams of a paste containing 20.8 grams of honey and 2.9 grams of coffee has been dissolved in 200 mL of warm water and drank every 8 hours.

-- For the treatment of burns and wounds: Honey is applied directly or in a dressing or gauze.
+- For burns: Honey is applied directly or in a dressing or gauze.
 The dressings are usually changed every 24-48 hours, but are sometimes left in place for up to 25 days.
 The wound should be inspected every 2 days.
 When used directly, 15 mL to 30 mL of honey has been applied every 12-48 hours, and covered with sterile gauze and bandages or a polyurethane dressing.

 - For sores in the mouth due to radiation or chemical treatment: Honey 20 mL has been rinsed around the mouth 15 minutes before radiation therapy, then 15 minutes and 6 hours after radiation or at bedtime, and then slowly swallowed or spit out.
 Honey has also been placed in the mouth in gauze and replaced daily.
 Also, a honey/coffee paste 10 mL or honey paste alone 10 mL, each containing 50% honey, has been rinsed around the mouth and swallowed every 3 hours.